 After a slight delay (~10 seconds), an "Export All to Terra" option will become available in the top menu of the platform.
 You can use this button to export all data for the entire project.

-5. After filtering, select the "Export All to Terra" icon
+5. After filtering, select the Export All to Terra icon

 An export in progress banner will appear at the bottom of the page, as well as a progress circle in the middle.
 This can take a few minutes.
 When the export is complete, you will be redirected to the Terra website.
 A prompt will ask you to select an existing workspace or to create a new workspace.

-6. Choose a destination workspace or create a new one
+6. Choose a destination workspace or create a new one.

-You can select from template workspaces tailored to different Gen3 data analysis needs.
+Template workspaceYou can select from template workspaces tailored to different Gen3 data analysis needs.
+The number and variety of template workspaces are growing.

-7. Select the "Import" icon
+7. Select the Import icon

 You will be directed to the destination Terra workspace.
 There will be an import notification in the upper right of the workspace.

-Note that Terra data imports occur asynchronously, and data will appear in the data tab gradually within a few minutes.
+When will data appear?Terra data imports occur asynchronously, and data will appear in the data tab gradually within a few minutes.
 A new notification will appear when the asynchronous import is complete.
 To see the newly imported data, refresh the Data tab.

-4. How Gen3 data is organized in Terra
+How Gen3 data is organized in Terra

 When you export a project's data to a Terra workspace, the available Gen3 metadata are stored as tables in the Data tab.
 Each node in the Gen3 Data graph is its own separate "entity" table.
 For example, the Gen3 platform's "Laboratory Results" node (diagram below left) is exported to a Terra data table labeled "lab_result" (diagram below right).

-To view the available data, click on one of the data tables to open it, and look closely at the column headers.
+To view available data, click on one of the data tables to open it, and look closely at the column headers.
 The table's first column has a metadata ID header composed of the metadata (node) name followed by "_id".
 For example, the first column header in the "lab_result" table is "lab_result_id".
 Similarly, the first column header in the "subject" data table is labeled "subject_id".
 Each table row has its own unique metadata-specific UUID, which can connect different hierarchical levels of metadata.

 Each additional column contains a project-specific, Gen3 metadata field under the associated Gen3 node, in alphabetical order by headers.
 For example, in the lab_results table, the column headers contain metadata fields listed in the Gen3 platform's "Laboratory Results" node (shown below), such as "hdl" and "ldl":